In His Own Write

-In His Own Write is a 1964 nonsense book by English musician John Lennon.
-His first book, it consists of poems and short stories ranging from eight lines to three pages, as well as illustrations.
+In His Own Write is a 1964 nonsense book by the English musician John Lennon.
+Lennon's first book, it consists of poems and short stories ranging from eight lines to three pages, as well as illustrations.

 After Lennon showed journalist Michael Braun some of his writings and drawings, Braun in turn showed them to Tom Maschler of publisher Jonathan Cape, who signed Lennon in January 1964.
 He wrote most of the content expressly for the book, though some stories and poems had been published years earlier in the Liverpool music publication Mersey Beat.
 Lennon's writing style is informed by his interest in English writer Lewis Carroll, while humorists Spike Milligan and "Professor" Stanley Unwin inspired his sense of humour.
 His illustrations imitate the style of cartoonist James Thurber.
 Many of the book's pieces consist of private meanings and in-jokes, while also referencing Lennon's interest in physical abnormalities and expressing his anti-authority sentiments.

 The book was both a critical and commercial success, selling around 300,000 copies in Britain.
 Reviewers praised it for its imaginative use of wordplay and favourably compared it to the later works of James Joyce, though Lennon was unfamiliar with him.
 Later commentators have discussed the book's prose in relation to Lennon's songwriting, both in how it differed from his contemporary writing and in how it anticipates his later work, heard in songs like "Lucy in the Sky with Diamonds" and "I Am the Walrus".
 Released amidst Beatlemania, its publication reinforced perceptions of Lennon as "the smart one" of the Beatles, and helped to further legitimise the place of pop musicians in society.

 Since its release, the book has been translated into several languages.
 In 1965, Lennon released another book of nonsense literature, A Spaniard in the Works.
 He abandoned plans for a third collection and did not publish any other books in his lifetime.
 Victor Spinetti and Adrienne Kennedy adapted his two books into a one-act play, The Lennon Play: In His Own Write, produced by the National Theatre Company and first performed in June 1968 to mixed reviews.